-POPULATION SIZE ETHNIC GROUPS 135 gini coefficient 0.30 54,133,798 RELIGIONS 5 REAL GDP PER 1,233.2
+POPULATION SIZE ETHNIC GROUPS 135 5 GINI COEFFICIENT 0.30 54,133,798 RELIGIONS 5 GDP PER CAPITA (USD) 1,233.2

 The Myanmar Context

 Myanmar's ethnic and religious landscape is among the most complex in Southeast Asia, shaped by centuries of layered histories, colonial legacies, and nation-building.
 With a population of over 54 million, the country officially recognises 135 distinct ethnic groups, though these classifications often obscure the diversity that exists on the ground.
 Over 100 languages are spoken, and while Burmese is the official language, it is not the mother tongue of many communities, particularly those in ethnic states.
 Religion adds another layer of complexity: Theravāda Buddhism is practiced by the majority Bamar population and is closely intertwined with state identity, while sizeable Christian, Muslim, and Hindu minorities communities exist around the state.